luau-lang/rfcs/docs/user-defined-type-functions.md

 type ty = rawget<Person, "name"> -- ty = string
 ```

 Type functions operate on two stages: type analysis and runtime.
-When calling type functions at the type level (e.g. annotating type of type function to a variable), angle brackets must be used, but when calling the at the runtime level (e.g. calling other type functions), parenthesis must be used.
+When calling type functions at the type level (e.g. annotating a variable as a type function), angle brackets must be used, but when calling them at the runtime level (e.g. calling other type functions within type functions), parenthesis must be used.
 Declarations of type functions use parenthesis because it defines the runtime operations on the runtime representation of types.

 For the first iteration, type functions will support a subset of the Luau language, mainly the constructs that do not allow type functions to run infinitely.
-Infinite-runtime type functions are problematic because they can halt the analysis from making further progress.
+Infinitely running type functions are problematic because they can halt the analysis from making further progress.
 For example, reducing this type function will recurse until a stack overflow occurs and cause the whole analysis to crash:
 ```luau
 type function neverending(t)
     return neverending(t) -- note: parentheses are used here because the runtime value of types is being passed in, rather than the static annotation of types